Penguin-Watch/Old_penguin_watch_camera_processing/README.md

 To make changes to scripts, check out a branch from the master, modify the code, then submit pull request.

-# Getting started with the git workflow
+# Notes about project workflow
 1) First clone the repository onto your local machine

 2) Whenever you want to make changes to the code, you should 'checkout a branch'.
 By this I mean create a new branch off of the master.
 Please to do not work on the master branch.